umap-project/Leaflet.i18n/README.md

 Internationalisation module for Leaflet plugins.

-This module has been extracted from  [Leaflet.Storage](https://github.com/yohanboniface/Leaflet.Storage), in case in can be useful for others.
+This module has been extracted from  [Leaflet.Storage](https://github.com/yohanboniface/Leaflet.Storage), in case it can be useful for others.

 See https://github.com/Leaflet/Leaflet/pull/1232 for a discussion on the history of this.